 Consider the millions of biological processes happening inside your body, right now and during every moment of your life.
 Blood is circulating, food is digesting, the brain is sending signals through the nervous system, and bacteria are battling it out with your immune system.
 All of this is happening right now as you read this and you are consciously aware of exactly none of it.

 Human perception is limited, as our mental faculties developed to maximize chances of survival and reproduction in the evolutionary environment of our ancestors.
-Characteristics that enhance the ability to “fight, flee, feed, fuck” in the African savannah 50,000 years ago do not include “understanding the nature of the universe at a deep level.”
+Characteristics that enhance the ability to “fight, flee, feed, fuck” in the African savannah 50,000 years ago do not include understanding the nature of conscious experience at a deep level.

 Many things that we know to be true are at the same time completely counterintuitive to us.
 Things are often not how they appear.
 This is the case with the existence of a self.